zilunpeng/comp_767_project/README.md

 Posterior calculation is implemented in IRD.py

-Linear programming risk-averse planner and runner for experiment 4.2 is under Agent_planner.py
+Linear programming risk-averse planner and runner for experiment 4.1 4.2 is under Agent_planner.py

+experiment 4.3 can be run using Agent_planner_reward_hacking.py

 mdp environment setup code is under ./gym-lavaland/env